al6x/nim/mono/readme.md

 # Limitations

-Some edge cases may not be tested.
+Some edge cases may not be tested, some HTML inputs haven't been tested, so there could be bugs.

+I'm using it to build some private app, and going to fix bugs as I'll encounter it... :)

 # Development and contribuging